 Kubernetes method of defining the type, size, provisioning interface, and other properties of storage volumes.

-When a user starts a new workspace or job, Domino will broker assignment of a new execution pod to the cluster.
+When a user starts a new job, Domino will broker assignment of a new execution pod to the cluster.
 This pod will have an associated PVC which defines for Kubernetes what type of storage it requires.
 If an idle PV exists matching the PVC, Kubernetes will mount that PV on the node it assigns to host the pod, and the job or workspace will start.
-If an approriate idle PV does not exist, Kubernetes will create a new PV according to the Storage Class.
+If an appropriate idle PV does not exist, Kubernetes will create a new PV according to the Storage Class.

 A job will only match with either a fresh PV or one previously used by that project.
 PV’s are not reused between projects.